unsearchapp/unsearch/CONTRIBUTING.md

 PGPORT=5432                     #
 JWT_SECRET=supersecret          # Used in the backend
-CLIENT_PORT=3000                # The port of the React client APP_URL="http://backend:5000"   # The backend url
+CLIENT_PORT=3000                # The port of the React client LOG_LEVEL='info'                # The log level of the backend, can be: trace, debug, info, warn, error and fatal APP_URL="http://backend:5000"   # The backend url
 ```